seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 If you want them to be updated every time you animate() then either add them to the objects array or call the update() method explicitly.

 ## Step 5 - Detecting Collision

 You will recall from the lecture slides that distance is related to pythagorus theorum.
 THis is because the coordinates of the objects can be thought of as the corners of a triangle and the hypotenuse the line between them.
 Recheck the lecture slides for this content if you are unsure.

-The following method will calculate (and return) the distance between the poisition of the mesh of the current class (via 'this.') and any arbitrary coordinates.
+The following method will calculate (and return) the distance between the position of the mesh of the current class (via 'this.') and any arbitrary coordinates.

 ~~~ javascript